a00908270/masterthesis/thesis.md

 ### Parameters

-The prototyped ViNNSL to Deeplearning4J mapper currently supports the following parameters:
+The ViNNSL to Deeplearning4J mapper currently supports the following parameters:

 1. learningrate
 2. momentum